conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 Sometimes you need to remove a package from the conda-forge channel on Anaconda.org.
 The reasons for this are many, but the ones that immediately come to mind are:

-* incorrect pinnings or metadata
+* Incorrect pinnings or metadata
-* packages being renamed
+* Packages being renamed
-* broken package contents
+* Broken package contents

 We prefer to not remove packages for the following reasons: